 If you've split something by accident, or in the wrong place, then tap the Undo icon (an arrow bending back on itself) found to the right of the main pane.

-Detach will separate the audio recording from the video clip.
-This is useful if you want to overlay some narration or music without the noise of the original recording clashing.
+If you tap on Detach, iMovie will separate the audio from the video clip.
+This will allow you to edit the audio separate to the rest of the video.
+For example, you might want to overlay some narration or music, in which case you'll be able to reduce the noise of the original recording to stop it clashing.

 It also means you can edit the audio by dragging the edges to make it shorter, tapping the Split option to cut pieces out, or even apply the Background setting, which reduces the volume so that you can overlay new audio while retaining the ambience of the recording.

-The second icon, which looks like a car's speedometer, allows you to add slow-motion or sped-up sections of the video.
-Simply select the area of the clip you want to affect, then slide the control closer to either the tortoise (slow) or hare (fast).
+- With the area of the clip you want to affect highlighted, slide the control closer to either the tortoise (slow) or hare (fast).

 Again, if things get a bit messy (and this control is somewhat fiddly) tap the Reset option to put things back as they were.

 Step 4: Edit the iMovie transitions

 By default iMovie will add a standard Dissolve transition between your clips (unless these are new clips you've created by splitting a clip).
 However there are lots of transitions you can use, including: